-These Framers wanted to make sure that the new government would not take advantage of the power to make laws.
+The Framers wanted to make sure the new government would not take too much the power.
 So, they created a three-branch government.
 Each branch has its own powers.

 The Executive Branch has the president and vice president.
 Once Congress passes a bill, the president must sign it before it becomes law.

 The Judiciary Branch is the courts.
-When someone thinks a law goes against the Constitution, this branch studies the law and the situation that lead to the case and decided if the law is right with the Constitution.
+When someone thinks a law goes against the Constitution, this branch studies the law decides whether it is in line with the Constitution.

 The Rights of the People

-The colonists who fought to be free from the king’s control believed that each person had certain rights, and that no government or other person should be able to interfere with those rights – at least not without a very good reason.
+The colonists who fought to be free from the king’s control believed that each person had certain rights, and that no government should be able to interfere with those rights – at least not without a very good reason.

-They were so worried that the government might find a way to get around the Constitution that some of them wanted more rights specifically protected.
-They wrote in a way to change it, but its not easy to do.
-Most of the amendments to the Constitution are meant to expand freedom and protect rights – and that’s what the Framers hoped for all those years ago.
+They were so worried that the government might find a way to get around the Constitution that some of them wanted more rights protected.
+They created the Bill of Rights, which was later added to the Constitution.
+Most of the amendments (changes) to the Constitution are meant to expand freedom and protect rights – and that’s what the Framers hoped for all those years ago.